Year of entry2017

 The programme consists of 12 modules of 30 credits each, for a total of 360 credits.
-There are 3 kinds of module: compulsory Level 4 modules in core skills; Level 5 option modules which develop knowledge across broad areas of study; and Level 6 option modules which provide focused study on advanced topics.
-You take a balance of modules between the 2 disciplines.
+There are three kinds of module: compulsory Level 4 modules in core skills; Level 5 option modules which develop knowledge across broad areas of study; and Level 6 option modules which provide focused study on advanced topics.
+You take a balance of modules between the two disciplines.

 The course structure is as follows:

-- In Year 1, you take 2 compulsory Politics modules and 1 compulsory History module.
+- In Year 1, you take two compulsory Politics modules and one compulsory History module.

-- In Year 2, you take 2 compulsory History modules and a Level 5 Politics option module.
+- In Year 2, you take two compulsory History modules (one of which must be Exploring the Past) and choose a Level 5 Politics option module.

-- In Year 3, you take a Level 5 History option module, a Level 5 Politics option module, and an additional Level 6 option module, chosen from either discipline.
+- In Year 3, you choose a Level 5 History option module, a Level 5 Politics option module, and an additional Level 6 option module from either discipline.

-- In your final year, you take a Level 6 History option module, a Level 6 Politics option module, and a Level 6 option module from either discipline.
+- In your final year, you choose a Level 6 History option module, a Level 6 Politics option module, and a Level 6 option module from either discipline.

 Year 1 Politics compulsory modules